 ORGANIZATIONAL CHANGE & IMPACT LEVERS

 - ORGANIZATIONAL CULTURE (OC): Shared values and beliefs (National, State and Local Affiliates)

 - LEARNING CLIMATE & ENVIRONMENT (LC&E): Development and investment in staff and leader capacity.
-(National and State Affiliates)
+(National, State and Local Affiliates)

 - DATA, ASSESSMENT, EVALUATION & STRATEGIC RESEARCH: Comprehensive strategy to develop assumptions, test, assess and evaluate outcomes.
-(National)
+(National, State and Local Affiliates)

-- SENIOR STAFF LEADERSHIP (SL): Individuals in formal staff leadership roles (NEA, State Affiliates and Local Affiliates)
+- SENIOR STAFF LEADERSHSIP (SL): Individuals in formal staff leadership roles (NEA, State Affiliates and Local Affiliates)

-- GOVERNANCE—OFFICERS/EC/BOARD OF DIRECTORS/COMMITTEES, COUNCILS, CONSTITUENCIES & CAUCUSES (GOV): Governance structure of the organization (NEA, State Affiliates and Local Affiliates)
+- GOVERNANCE—OFFICERS/EC/BOARD OF DIRECTORS/COMMITTEES, COUNCILS, CONSTITUENCIES & CAUCUSES (GOV): Governance structure of the organization (National, State and Local Affiliates)

 - MANAGEMENT (MGMT): Staff that oversee the operationalizing of budgets, programs and teams.
-(NEA, State Affiliates and Local Affiliates)
+(National, State and Local Affiliates)